Recommended panel testing at Breda Genetics:

 Detailed clinical description

 The mutations disrupt the glomerular basement membrane, leading to progressive glomerulosclerosis and end-stage renal failure.
-The condition causes hemorrhagic nephritis associated with extrarenal manifestations such as deafness and ocular changes.
-The X-linked form of this disease is the most common and mainly affects males.
+The condition causes hemorrhagic nephritis associated with extrarenal manifestations such as sensorineural deafness with adolescence onset and ocular changes.
 Typical ocular findings are dot-and-fleck retinopathy, anterior lenticonus, and posterior polymorphous corneal dystrophy.
 Some cases involving polymorphous corneal dystrophy and corneal ectasia have been previously described.
-The less common autosomal dominantly and recessively inherited form can affect females too.

-The diagnosis relies on clinical findings such as macrohematuria combined with renal biopsy showing a thinning/thickening of the glomerular basement membrane with a longitudinal splitting of the lamina densa, and genetic testing.
+The diagnosis relies on clinical findings such as microhematuria combined with renal biopsy showing a thinning/thickening of the glomerular basement membrane with a longitudinal splitting of the lamina densa, and genetic testing.

 However, Alport syndrome has recently shown to be more clinically variable than expected.
 Therefore, it is advised to perform genetic testing also whenever histopathological analysis is not in favor of Alport syndrome diagnosis, since patients may present with multiple episodes of isolated macroscopic hematuria and normal electron microscopy analysis of the glomerular basement membrane.